phalcon/documentation/docs/api/phalcon_adr.md

 ## Guarantees

 - One path names exactly one class; that class names exactly one path.
+- The derived name must equal the declared class name byte for byte.
+A class that only resolves case-insensitively is not a match.
 - `classFor()` and `pathFor()` are pure functions of their input.
 Neither touches the filesystem, and neither consults any Action but the one it was given, so adding or deleting an Action can never move another one's URL.